 6.11 OFFICERS’ POWERS GENERALLY -

-.1 Authority to Execute Contracts, Etc. - The General Chair, Administrative Vice-Chair, and Finance Vice-Chair each may sign and execute in the name of MASI deeds, mortgages, bonds, contracts, agreements or other instruments duly authorized by the MASI Policies and Procedures, the Board of Directors or the House of Delegates, except in cases where the signing and execution thereof shall be expressly delegated by the Board of Directors to another officer or agent, expressly requires two or more signatures or is required by law to be otherwise executed.
+.1 Authority to Execute Contracts, Etc. - The General Chair, Administrative Vice-Chair, Finance Vice-Chair, and Executive Director each may sign and execute in the name of MASI deeds, mortgages, bonds, contracts, agreements or other instruments duly authorized by the MASI Policies and Procedures, the Board of Directors or the House of Delegates, except in cases where the signing and execution thereof shall be expressly delegated by the Board of Directors to another officer or agent, expressly requires two or more signatures or is required by law to be otherwise executed.
 Additional signing authority may be provided by standing resolutions of the Board of Directors or the House of Delegates.

 .2 Additional Powers and Duties - Each officer shall have other powers and perform other duties as prescribed in the MASI Policies and Procedures or by the House of Delegates, the Board of Directors, the General Chair, the respective division chair, the delegating officer, or these Bylaws.

 .3 Delegation - Officers of MASI may delegate any portion of their powers or duties to an individual or a committee, except that neither the Finance Vice-Chair nor the Treasurer may delegate duties to the other without the consent of the Board of Directors.
 In addition, the authority to sign checks, drafts, orders of withdrawal or wire transfers shall not be delegated other than by the Board of Directors.
-Except as otherwise provided in these Bylaws and with the consent of the Personnel Committee, any officer may delegate any portion of that officer’s powers or duties to the paid staff of MASI.
+Except as otherwise provided in these Bylaws and with the consent of the Personnel Committee and Executive Director, any officer may delegate any portion of that officer’s powers or duties to the paid staff of MASI.
 A delegation of powers or duties shall not relieve the delegating officer of the ultimate responsibility to see that these duties and obligations are properly executed or fulfilled.

 6.12 DEPOSITORIES AND BANKING AUTHORITY -